Skip to main content

 SSH into the temporary EC2 instance

-Once the instance is running, click on "Connect" to get SSH instructions.
+Once the instance is running, navigate to its details page and click on "Connect" to get SSH instructions.
 You will need the pantsbuild.org.bastion private key, which is in our 1Password account.

 Install Pythons on the instance